eddycyu/eddycyu/_posts/2020-07-01-check-if-a-number-is-prime.md

 published: true
 ---

-This note shows how to check if a given number is prime.
+This recipe shows how to check if a given number is prime.
 We will demonstrate two different approaches to implementing the solution.

 ### Problem: